louispotok/louispotok-dot-com/_posts/2021-02-13-setting-up-matomo.md

 ```javascript
     var u="//analytics.subdomain.com/";
 ```
 Fire up your site with dev tools open, make sure the matomo.js call resolves, and then go see your first pageview in your dashboard!
+(Note: if you have the do-not-track ("dnt") header set, this won't work.)